The garden in July 2017

 - New Jersey is the Garden State.
 It is relatively easy to grow lots of tasty vegetables, economical herbs, and beautiful flowers.

-- Garden fence and locked gate keeps out deer, groundhogs, and bunnies (but not baby bunnies — still a plus for some).
+- Water, compost, mulch, and many tools are provided and easy to access.
+A tall fence and locked gate keeps out deer, groundhogs, and bunnies (but not baby bunnies — still a plus for some).

-The sign-up link will be posted here on the website and distributed via email to the general Lawrence Apartments listserv.
+The sign-up link is posted here on the website and distributed via email to the general Lawrence Apartments listserv in March.

 To unsubscribe or change your subscription settings, follow these OIT